 Flossing is a mandatory task while wearing braces and now you get a special flosser like Waterpik flosser.
-You may find a way to clean your tooth with a Waterpik flosser.
-But, How to use a water flosser with braces?
+So, you might want to know, Can you use a water flosser with braces?

 Using a Waterpik flosser with braces is a little bit different.
-You have to use an orthodontic tip to clean braces as well as teeth.
-If you can use this oral irrigator appropriately, you get rid of plaque and food particles from hard to reach areas of teeth and braces.
-To do that, just follow a few simple steps.
+You have to use an orthodontic tip to clean braces AND teeth.
+If you can use this oral irrigator appropriately, you get rid of plaque and food particles from your teeth and braces effectively.
+To do that, you need to follow some simple steps.

 In this article, we’ll provide a beginner guide with steps to use a water flosser with braces.
 Let’s start.

-Here are the steps that you should follow to use a Waterpik or oral irrigators.
+Here are the steps that you should follow to use a Waterpik or oral irrigator.

 Step 1: Setting up the Waterpik device